antrea-io/antrea/docs/feature-gates.md

 This feature can only be used in "encap" mode when the Geneve tunnel type is being used.
 Note that this is the default configuration for both Linux and Windows.

+### Flow Exporter

+`Flow Exporter` is a feature that runs as part of the Antrea Agent, and enables network flow visibility into a Kubernetes cluster.
+Flow exporter sends IPFIX flow records that are built from observed connections in Conntrack module to a flow collector.
+Refer to this [document](network-flow-visibility.md) for more information.

+#### Requirements for this Feature

+This feature is currently only supported for Nodes running Linux.
+Windows support will be added in the future.